OUSmartInfrastructure/UltrasonicPedestrianSensor/README.md

 ## Identifying a crossing in the stack
-In a typical scenario, lets assume we are observers observing the unit at a sidewalk.
-The pedestrian is walking across from right to left.
-This crossing from right to left is referred to as a Left Crossing.
+In a typical scenario, lets assume we are observers observing the unit at a sidewalk and a pedestrian is walking across from right to left.
+This crossing from right to left is referred to as a Left Crossing and it will be the basis of the explanation for how a crossing is identified from the stack.

 ![left crossing](https://i.imgur.com/VdE2kMS.png)